Study 17 into the cause(s) of sexual orientation: Nature vs. Nurture

 - The Darwinian theory of natural selection is based on the survival of the "fittest" where fittest is defined as those members of a species that have the largest number of offspring.
 They are the individuals that most successfully pass their genes on to the next generation.
-Gays and lesbians, by definition, are not sexually attracted to members of the opposite sex and thus tend to have many fewer offspring.
-Bisexuals are attracted to the opposite sex to some degree, but are also attracted to the same sex.
+Gays and lesbians, by definition, are not sexually attracted to members of the opposite sex and thus tend to raise many fewer offspring who are genetically related.
+Bisexuals are attracted to both the same and opposite sex, but not necessarily to the same degree.
 Thus both homosexuals and bisexuals tend to procreate less.
 If homosexuality is a trait with a purely genetic cause, one would expect that it would become very rare within a given population group in a few generations.
-Heterosexuals simply outbreed homosexuals and bisexuals.
-But every society on earth has a more or less a stable percentage of gays and lesbians.
+Heterosexuals would simply outbreed homosexuals and bisexuals.
+But every society on earth appears to have a more or less a stable and simlar percentage of gays and lesbians.
 It would appear that a simple "gay gene" or set of "gay genes" may never be found because they may not exist.

 Researchers at the Working Group on Intragenomic Conflict at the National Institute for Mathematical and Biological Synthesis (NIMBioS) have issued a report on epigenetics.
 They have produced a mathematical model that shows how epi-marks before birth might play a major role in determining a person's sexual orientation and perhaps even gender identity.

 NIMBioS researcher Sergey Gavrilets explained: